annamads/cyclistic_bike_share/README.md

 # Cyclistic Bike-Share Case Study

 ## Overview
-This project analyzes 12 months of Cyclistic bike-share data to identify usage differences between casual riders and annual members to provide marketing insights to increase annual memberships.
+This project analyzes 12 months of Cyclistic bike-share data to identify usage differences between casual riders and annual members and provide marketing recommendations to increase annual memberships.

 ## Tools Used
 - Python